Close Menu

 Recency

-Although feeds are algorithmic, newer tweets usually receive stronger visibility opportunities.
+Fresh content remains highly important in the Twitter (X) algorithm.
+Although feeds are now algorithm-driven, newer tweets typically receive stronger visibility opportunities.

 Engagement